jarmokivekas/printer/doc/Projectlog.md

 Final result:

 ![final result](./fontCreationProcess1.png)

+Note: because I have no regard for standards I took the liberty of swapping the dollar sing for a euro sing, in the hopes that it will be more useful.

 One of the format options in Gimp to which images can be exported is "C source code header".
 While the code it generates was not directly compatible with the way our font is stored, adapting it was only a matter search and replace.